Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Problem statement

-The main problem of this study is to segment an input raw audio file containing several coughs into several audio signals (exported to .wav files) containing an individual cough for each file.
-The segmentation process, for both manual and automatic segmentations, is illustrated in Figure \ref{fig:segmentation}.
+The main problem of this study is to segment a single audio file containing several coughs into several audio files containing an individual cough for each file (exported as WAVE files).
+Figure \ref{fig:segmentation} illustrates the segmentation process for both manual and automatic segmentation.
 In this case, the raw input is a single audio file with four coughs.
-The perfect segmentation methods will produce four individual coughs.
+The perfect segmentation method will produce four individual coughs.
 The input audio file and its annotation into four coughs, for that example, is obtained from the reference \cite{Turner2014}.

 Notice that in Figure \ref{fig:segmentation} we used two phases to count a cough cycle: the initial explosive phase (a) and the final voiced phase (b).
 This counting is based on the study on how to count cough \cite{Turner2014}, where the listening tests to label segmentation results in this study are based on.
 Other references \cite{Lee2017, Hall2020} suggested three phases for one cycle of cough (explosive, intermediate, and voiced).
-In the case of two phases, explosive and intermediate phases are combined into one explosive phase.
+In the case of two phases, the explosive and intermediate phases are combined into one explosive phase.
 While the first explosive phase is mandatory, the intermediate and voiced phases are not always present.
 Hence, as shown in Figure \ref{fig:segmentation}, the segmentation process for the example cough sound resulted in four individual coughs containing two coughs with phase \verb|a| and \verb|b|, and two coughs with phase \verb|a| only.